utkucanyilmaz/f1-racing-extension/README.md

 ## Usage

 After the extension is installed, an icon will appear in the top right corner of your browser.
-Clicking it will give you access to the upcoming races, the 2023 race calendar, and the current driver standings.
+Clicking it will give you access to the upcoming races, the 2023 race calendar, and the current standings.

 ## Installation